Exarchias/exarchias/README.md

 **A small tip**.
 If you wish to understand how I work, instead of looking what my zodiac sign is and "how possitively I see myself", why don't you spend a bit of time to check my work and my commits to have a clear picture about me?
 Just saying... if you are not willing to check my code, then, what are we even doing here?

 ## A short resume: ##
+ - If I receive a running code that I can run it in a dev envirovment, then I can program it, whatever it is.
  - Decided to adopt a competitive attitude and lifestyle.
 Always in a professional and ethical way, but competitive nevertheless.
  - Worked at IKEA during my Accelerator Programme.
 It was fun but now is over.
  - Bachellor's Degree on Software Development, (with the grade 3.83 on the scale of 5).